Fraction to Decimal Calculator

 $$\frac{5}{4},\frac{8}{7},\frac{567}{123}$$

-Are fractions consisting of a whole number with a proper fraction.
-In the previous example, we were able to write the improper fraction \$\frac{5}{4}\$ as a mixed fraction \$1\frac{1}{4}\$ where 1 is the whole number and \$\frac{1}{4}\$ is the proper fraction.
+Mixed fractions (or mixed numbers) consist of a whole number combined with a proper fraction.
+Using the previous example, we can rewrite the improper fraction \$\frac{5}{4}\$ as the mixed fraction \$1\frac{1}{4}\$, where 1 is the whole number and \$\frac{1}{4}\$ is the proper fraction.

-Looking at the two equivalent fractions \$\frac{5}{4}\$ and \$1\frac{1}{4}\$, we can transform fraction into decimal using the fraction to decimal calculator and write it as \$\frac{5}{4}=1\frac{1}{4}=1.25\$.
+Looking at the two equivalent fractions \$\frac{5}{4}\$ and \$1\frac{1}{4}\$, we can transform them into decimals using our fraction to decimal calculator, resulting in the equation: \$\frac{5}{4}=1\frac{1}{4}=1.25\$.

 $$\frac{6}{25}=\frac{6 × 4}{25 × 4}= \frac{24}{100}$$